pleabargain/EnglishHelpsYourCareer/idioms.md

 *  This is used as a way of threatening someone: You'll be dead meat if you don't go along.
 # Dead men's shoes
 *  If promotion or success requires replacing somebody, then it can only be reached by dead men's shoes' by getting rid of  them.

 # Dead to the world
 *  If somebody's fast asleep and completely unaware of what if happening around them, he or she's dead to the world.

+# dead of winter
+* Coldest darkest time in winter
+* exmample: It was the dead of winter and I was very depressed.
+* It was the dead of winter but my wife and I would not be stopped come what may!
+* I feel sleepy in the dead of winter.

 # Dear John letter
 *  A letter written by a partner explaining why they are ending the relationship is a Dear John letter.